zzzprojects/docs/learnentityframeworkcore.com/pages/inheritance/table-per-type.md

 This page focuses on **Table Per Type (TPT)**.

 ## What is Table Per Type (TPT) in EF Core

-Table Per Type (TPT) is an inheritance mapping strategy in Entity Framework Core where **each type in the inheritance hierarchy is mapped to its own database table**.
+Table Per Type (TPT) is an inheritance mapping strategy introduced in [EF Core 5](https://learn.microsoft.com/en-us/ef/core/what-is-new/ef-core-5.0/whatsnew#table-per-type-tpt-mapping) where **each type in the inheritance hierarchy is mapped to its own database table**.

 The base type is stored in a separate table, and each derived type is stored in an additional table linked to the base table through a foreign key.

 This approach produces a **fully normalized schema**, but introduces additional complexity in query translation and execution.

 This complexity becomes more noticeable as the hierarchy grows or when polymorphic queries are common

 <div class="image-outer"><img src="/images/efcore/inheritance/table-per-type.png" loading="lazy" alt="EF Core TPT Inheritance"></div>

 [Online Example](https://dotnetfiddle.net/2JYcbs)

-## TL;DR — EF Core TPT
+## TL;DR - EF Core TPT

 - Uses **one table for the base type** and **one table per derived type**
 - Derived tables are linked to the base table via **foreign keys**